SE-Stuttgart/riot/README.md

 - Maven Integration for Eclipse
 - Checkstyle Plug-in

+### Eclipse Configuration
+Apart from turning off the annoying spell checking in Eclipse, you should go to "General -> Content Types", select "Text -> Java Properties File", enter "UTF-8" as the default encoding below and confirm with "Update" and "OK".

 ### Import the Maven project
 - Make sure the JDK8 (and JDK6, if applicable) is configured in the *Installed JREs* section of the Eclipse preferences.
 - Open the import dialog via File->Import->...